bcyong/deepgram-demo/README.md

 ### Core Capabilities
 - **Batch transcription of audio URLs** using Deepgram's asynchronous API
 - **Batch transcription of all audio files in a GCS bucket/folder** with a single API call
+- **Phonetic search term support**: Specify search terms or phrases to be detected in audio, with results including channel, snippet, and start time for each detected term
 - **Webhook support** for processing transcription results with:
   - Automatic summarization
   - Sentiment analysis with confidence scores